hx1997/dayu/docs/how_it_works.md

 Also done in Stage 5 are variable allocation, which renames registers into variables, and some minor optimizations to make the code more readable.

 Congratulations!
 You've arrived at the destination: pseudocode.
 It's been a tiring journey, but (hopefully) a rewarding one too.
 This is the end (or is it...?).

+## Appendix: Data Flow Analysis
+Data flow analysis features prominently in static program analysis.
+It answers questions about how data propagates throughout the program by modelling the effects of certain elements, from instructions, via basic blocks and functions, to the entire program.
+For simplicity, we'll confine our discussion to intraprocedural analysis—analysis of functions and smaller units.

+First, let's go over some commonly used concepts in data flow analysis.

+A *program point* exists before the first instruction, after the last instruction, and between any two instructions in a function.
+We say "at program point *p*" to mean the program is in such a state that the instructions before this point have been executed, but those after have not.

+A *definition* of a variable occurs when a value is assigned/reassigned to it.
+A *use* of a variable refers to when its defined value is accessed (but not changed). *Killing* a definition means the value assigned by the definition is no longer valid because a new value has been assigned.

+Next, determine your goal.
+What information do you want to know about the function?
+Perhaps you're interested in whether a definition is still valid at a certain program point.
+This analysis is what we call *reaching definitions* (RD), which we'll use as an example moving forward.

+Then, depending on your goal, model the effects of an instruction.
+For RD, "effects" means what variables this instruction defines and what previous definitions it kills.

+Next, extend the modelling to basic blocks.
+For each block, you'll need to keep a `gen` set for new definitions (that are not killed) in this block, and a `kill` set for definitions in the function that are killed by this block.
+Note that this step is essentially the same as what's done in the last step, except on a basic block scale.
+Start with empty sets and modify them as you analyze each instruction.
+Do this for every basic block.

+Last, once we have the sets ready for all blocks, we can combine the results to obtain RD information for the entire function.
+Take the definitions valid at the entry of a block, remove those in the `kill` set of the block, and then add those in the `gen` set.
+The result is the definitions valid at the exit of the block, which are also valid at the entry of its successors.
+Repeat this process for the successors, and the successors to sucessors...
+The algorithm will eventually converge, and by then we'll know what variables are valid at the end of any block.
+More details on the algorithm can be found in compiler textbooks and on the internet.